 What is an escrow account in a mortgage?

-An escrow account is a separate account your lender manages to collect and pay property taxes and homeowners insurance on your behalf.
-Each month, a portion of your payment goes into escrow.
-When the tax or insurance bill is due, the lender pays it from the account.
-Escrow simplifies budgeting but means your actual monthly payment is higher than the principal and interest alone.
+An escrow account is an account your lender or servicer may use to collect and pay property taxes and homeowners insurance on your behalf.
+Each month, a portion of the amount paid to the lender goes into escrow.
+When a covered bill is due, the servicer pays it from the account.
+HOA dues are generally separate from lender escrow, even though they remain part of your monthly housing budget.

 Key Takeaways